awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 Create the following two IAM roles:

 + **lambda-support** - Used to invoke Lamdba functions.
-+ **workflow-support** - Used to enable AWS Step Functions to invoke the workflow.
++ **workflow-support** - Used to enable Step Functions to invoke the workflow.

 This tutorial uses the Amazon SNS, Amazon SES, and Amazon Pinpoint to send messages.
-The **lambda-support** role has to have policies that enable it to invoke these services from a Lambda function.
+The **lambda-support** role has to have policies that enable it to invoke these Amazon services from a Lambda function.

 #### To create an IAM role